React SDK quickstart

 export default App;

-If you have a free account, you need to pause the Targeted Delivery you created earlier in this quickstart before you save your A/B test:
+If you have a free Optimizely account, you need to delete the Targeted Delivery you created in Part 2 before you create your A/B test:

-- Select the specific Flag that contains the Targeted Delivery you plan on pausing.
+Select the Flag that contains the Targeted Delivery you created in Part 2 from the Flags tab.

-- Select the Environment and the Targeted Delivery you want to pause.
+Select the primary environment and the Targeted Delivery rule you created in Part 2.

 3. Create the A/B test